flare-foundation/reward-scripts/README.md

 For each run output of the process is in folder `generated-files/reward-epochs-<REWARD_EPOCH>`.

-To verify the official results posted in this repository one needs to update its configuration file with values from file `data.json`.
+To verify the official results posted in this repository one needs to update its configuration file with values from the `configFileData` object of a `data.json` file for some reward epoch.

 ### Data for distributing rewards
 Rewards will be distributed every four reward epochs, which means that every 14 days reward amounts from the past four reward epochs will be summed.
 This is achieved by running the process